codeschool/sqlite-parser/README.md

 ## Usage

 The library exposes a function that accepts a single argument: a string containing SQL to parse.
-The method returns a promise that resolves to the AST object generated from the source string.
+The method returns a `Promise` that resolves to the AST object generated from the source string.

 ``` javascript